William Westgarth: Early life

-William Westgarth was the son of another Westgarth, surveyor-general of customs for Scotland, and his wife Christian, née Thomson He was born at Edinburgh.
+William Westgarth was the son of John Westgarth, surveyor-general of customs for Scotland, and his wife Christian, née Thomson.
+He was born at Edinburgh.
 He was educated at the high schools at Leith and Edinburgh, and at Dr Bruce's school at Newcastle-on-Tyne.
 He then entered the office of G. Young and Company of Leith, who were engaged in the Australian trade, and realising the possibilities of the new land, decided to emigrate to Australia.

 Career in Australia

 Westgarth arrived in Melbourne on 13 December 1840, then a town of three or four thousand people.

-Its size, and the limits of colonisation, in the 1840s may be gleaned from the fact, that Westgarth witnessed a corroboree involving 700 Aboriginal Australians, in a place a little more than a mile to the north of the present general post office.
+In the 1840s, Westgarth witnessed a corroboree involving 700 Aboriginal people, in a place a little more than a mile to the north of the present general post office.

 He went into business as a merchant and general importer, and the firm was later in Market Street under the name of Westgarth, Ross and Spowers.

-Westgarth was involved in every movement for the advancement of Melbourne and the Port Phillip district.
-He became a member of the national board of education, in 1850 was elected unopposed to represent Melbourne in the Legislative Council of New South Wales, succeeding Henry Grey, 3rd Earl Grey, and he took an important part in the separation movement.
+He became a member of the national board of education, and in 1850 was elected unopposed to represent Melbourne in the Legislative Council of New South Wales, succeeding Henry Grey, 3rd Earl Grey, and he took an important part in the separation movement.
 It was he who originated the idea that the hoofs of the bullocks should settle the boundary question.
 If they showed that the droves were heading north, that country should remain in New South Wales, if south it should become part of the new colony.

 When the new colony of Victoria was constituted in 1851, Westgarth headed the poll for City of Melbourne at the election for the Victorian Legislative Council on 13 September 1851.
-Westgarth held that seat until resigning in April 1853.
-He had had many activities during the previous 10 years.
-In 1842 he was one of the founders of the Melbourne Mechanics' Institute, afterwards the Athenaeum; he had done much writing, beginning in 1845 with a half-yearly Report Commercial Statistical and General on the District of Port Phillip.
+Westgarth resigned that seat in April 1853.

+In 1842, he was one of the founders of the Melbourne Mechanics' Institute, afterwards the Athenaeum; he had done much writing, beginning in 1845 with a half-yearly Report Commercial Statistical and General on the District of Port Phillip.
 This was followed in 1846 by a pamphlet, A Report on the Condition, Capabilities and Prospects of the Australian Aborigines, and in 1848 by Australia Felix, A Historical and Descriptive Account of the Settlement of Port Phillip.
 In 1851 he founded the Melbourne Chamber of Commerce and was elected its first president.

 He visited England in 1853 and brought out another version of his last book under the title Victoria; late Australia Felix.

 Soon after his return to Australia in 1854 he was appointed a member of the commission of inquiry to go into the circumstances of the Eureka rebellion.
 Westgarth was elected chairman and showed much tact in his conduct of the inquiry.
 The commission recommended a general amnesty to the prisoners, who, however, were tried and acquitted.